mr2raccoon/caactus/README.md

 3. **Create** project directory
 4. **Rename** Files with  ```caactus```.
 5. **Convert** files to HDF5 Format with the ```caactus```.
-6. Train a [pixel classification](https://www.ilastik.org/documentation/pixelclassification/pixelclassification) model in ilastik for and later run it batch-mode.
+6. Train a [pixel classification](https://www.ilastik.org/documentation/pixelclassification/pixelclassification) model in ilastik for training and later run it batch-mode.
-7. Train a [boundary-based segmentation with Multicut](https://www.ilastik.org/documentation/multicut/multicut) model in ilastik for and later run it batch-mode.
+7. Train a [boundary-based segmentation with Multicut](https://www.ilastik.org/documentation/multicut/multicut) model in ilastik for training and later run it batch-mode.
 8. **Remove** the background from the `*_Multicut Segmentation.h5`files with ```caactus```.
 9. Train a [object classification](https://www.ilastik.org/documentation/objects/objects) model in ilastik for  and later run it batch-mode.
 10. **Pool** all csv-tables  from the individual images into one global table with ```caactus```.